-- 3.2.1 Where there is enough evidence to suggest that the protected officer may be guilty of gross misconduct or where the officer's continuing presence at work compromises the investigation or impairs the efficient exercise of the Council's functions, the officer will be suspended from duty. - 3.2.2 The decision to suspend will be made by the Committee having taken into consideration appropriate employment/HR advice.
+3.2.1 Where there is enough evidence to suggest that the protected officer may be guilty of gross misconduct or where the officer's continuing presence at work compromises the investigation or impairs the efficient exercise of the Council's functions, the officer will be suspended from duty.

+- 3.2.2 The decision to suspend will be made by the Committee having taken into consideration appropriate employment/HR advice.
 This will normally be carried out in person with the protected officer either by the full Committee or individually by the Committee Chair who ultimately has the delegated power to suspend.
 In certain circumstances however it may be that the protected officer is informed in writing of the decision to suspend. - 3.2.3 The protected officer will receive confirmation of the suspension in writing at the earliest opportunity stating the reasons for the suspension, who they may contact within the Council while they are suspended and that suspension will be on full pay and should last no longer than 2 months (unless there are exceptional circumstances). - 3.2.4 It will be made clear to the officer that suspension is not a disciplinary penalty and that it will not prejudice any future disciplinary hearing. - 3.2.5 During the course of the investigation, the Independent Investigating Officer may need to review the suspension and recommend: - that the Council terminates any suspension of the officer; - that any such suspension must continue after the expiry of 2 months.

-3.2.6 Pay during Period of Suspension

-Protected Officers will normally continue to receive full pay during a period of suspension.
-However, if certified as unfit to attend for work, owing to ill-health payments will be made in accordance with normal sick pay provisions as set out in their Statement of Particulars.

-- 3.3 Appointment of an Independent Investigator - 3.3.1 Cases will vary in complexity but the threshold test for the Committee in deciding whether to appoint an Independent Investigator is to consider the allegation or matter and assess whether: - if it were to be proved, it would be such as to lead to the dismissal or other action which would be recorded on the protected officer's personal file and - there is evidence in support of the allegation sufficient to require further investigation. - 3.3.2 The Committee select the Independent Investigator from a list maintained by the National Joint Secretaries. - 3.4 The Independent Investigation - 3.4.1 Once appointed it will be the responsibility of the Independent Investigator to: - investigate the issue/allegation - prepare a report stating in his/her opinion whether the evidence he/she has obtained supports any allegation of misconduct or incapability or supports a need for action under this procedure for some other substantial reason - recommend any disciplinary action (if appropriate) or range of actions which appear to him/her to be appropriate for the authority to take against the protected officer. - 3.4.2 Where disciplinary action is recommended the HR Manager will arrange a hearing with the Committee. - 3.5 Cases Involving Child Protection, Vulnerable Adults or Financial Irregularities, or Wider Issues for the Council - 3.5.1 Any complaint involving allegations relating to child protection issues or vulnerable adults must be discussed with the Local Authority Designated Officer for children's social care and adult's social care, as appropriate at Lancashire County Council. - 3.5.2 In accordance with the Financial Regulations and Financial Procedure Rules the Chief Internal Auditor must be notified of any suspected fraud, theft, irregularity, improper use or misappropriation of the authority's property or resources.
+3.3 Appointment of an Independent Investigator

+- 3.3.1 Cases will vary in complexity but the threshold test for the Committee in deciding whether to appoint an Independent Investigator is to consider the allegation or matter and assess whether: - if it were to be proved, it would be such as to lead to the dismissal or other action which would be recorded on the protected officer's personal file and - there is evidence in support of the allegation sufficient to require further investigation. - 3.3.2 The Committee select the Independent Investigator from a list maintained by the National Joint Secretaries.

+3.4 The Independent Investigation

+- 3.4.1 Once appointed it will be the responsibility of the Independent Investigator to: - investigate the issue/allegation - prepare a report stating in his/her opinion whether the evidence he/she has obtained supports any allegation of misconduct or incapability or supports a need for action under this procedure for some other substantial reason - recommend any disciplinary action (if appropriate) or range of actions which appear to him/her to be appropriate for the authority to take against the protected officer. - 3.4.2 Where disciplinary action is recommended the Service Director Performance and Innovation will arrange a hearing with the Committee.

+3.5 Cases Involving Child Protection, Vulnerable Adults or Financial Irregularities, or Wider Issues for the Council

+- 3.5.1 Any complaint involving allegations relating to child protection issues or vulnerable adults must be discussed with the Local Authority Designated Officer for children's social care and adult's social care, as appropriate at Lancashire County Council. - 3.5.2 In accordance with the Financial Regulations and Financial Procedure Rules the Audit and Risk Manager must be notified of any suspected fraud, theft, irregularity, improper use or misappropriation of the authority's property or resources.